sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 ## 3.2 Properties

+These fnal three subsections document the three propertes of a CSAF document.
+The single mandatory property `document`, as well as the optional properties `product_tree` and `vulnerabilities` in that order.

 ### 3.2.1 Document Property

 Document level meta-data captures the meta-data about this document describing a particular set of security advisories.
 Value type is object with the 5 mandatory properties csaf_version, title, publisher, type, and tracking.